yuvaldori/gigaspaces-wiki-jekyll/xap101sec/securing-your-data.markdown

 These will be used to _implicitly_ create a **`secured`** Space, with security privileges being propagated to internal services.

 {% highlight java %}
-UrlSpaceConfigurer urlSpaceConfigurer = new UrlSpaceConfigurer("/./space").userDetails("user", "password");
+EmbeddedSpaceConfigurer urlSpaceConfigurer = new EmbeddedSpaceConfigurer("space").userDetails("user", "password");
 GigaSpace gigaSpace = new GigaSpaceConfigurer(urlSpaceConfigurer).gigaSpace();
 {% endhighlight %}